Kenneth N. Walker

-When lunch was finished the two old friends shook hands and wished each other well.
-Before Bob Pearson turned to leave Ken Walker looked him in the eyes and stated flatly: "I've made a terrible mess of things here.
+When lunch was finished, the two old friends shook hands and wished each other well.
+Before Bob Pearson turned to leave, Kenneth Walker looked him in the eyes and stated flatly: "I've made a terrible mess of things here.
 I doubt if I'll be back."

 They were the last words Bob Pearson would ever hear from the scrappy kid he'd known since the two attended Denver's Maria Mitchell and Columbian Schools.

 Kenneth Newton Walker was born in Cerrillos, New Mexico, in 1898, but moved with his mother to Denver in his early childhood.
 His father Wallace was an orphan who had been raised by a foster family with the surname Walker.
 Apparently, as a result of his own difficult childhood, Wallace Walker never learned to adapt to marriage and family.
 Early in Ken's life, he deserted his young family, leaving Kenneth embittered against his father for the rest of his life.
 It may indeed have been the lack of a solid father figure in his own childhood that contributed to many of Kenneth Walker's own problems in relating to a family when he later had one of his own.